brainite/quipxml/docs/README.md

 [![Build Status](https://travis-ci.org/brainite/quipxml.png?branch=master)](https://travis-ci.org/brainite/quipxml)

-QuipXml is chainable PHP objects for manipulating XML modeled after jQuery.
+QuipXml is chainable PHP objects for manipulating XML.

-**Although this is being developed with unit tests, this is still alpha.
-Method names may be subject to change.**
+Unlike other libraries that attempt to replicate jQuery syntax throughout, Quip attempts to provide lightweight extensions to SimpleXML to facilitate cleaner code without imposing JavaScript conventions on a PHP project.
+The end result is fast and easy to use.

 Basic Usage
 -----------